Kay Behrensmeyer

 Anna Katherine "Kay" Behrensmeyer is an American taphonomist and paleoecologist.
 She is a pioneer in the study of the fossil records of terrestrial ecosystems and engages in geological and paleontological field research into the ecological context of human evolution in East Africa.
-She is Curator of Vertebrate Paleontology in the Department of Paleobiology at the Smithsonian Institution's National Museum of Natural History (NMNH).
+She is Curator of Vertebrate Paleontology in the department of Paleobiology at the National Museum of Natural History (NMNH) of the Smithsonian Institution.
 At the museum, she is co-director of the Evolution of Terrestrial Ecosystems program and an associate of the Human Origins Program.

 Education and career

-Behrensmeyer received her bachelor of Arts degree from Washington University in St. Louis.
+Behrensmeyer received her bachelor of arts degree from Washington University in St. Louis.

 In 1968, Behrensmeyer made a detailed investigation of Lothagam, a Kenyan paleontological formation dating to the late Miocene-early Pliocene period.
 Within the succession, she identified six lithostratigraphic units.
 She later compiled a chart for the 400 fossil specimens collected in 1967 and published a faunal list for Lothagam 3 in 1976.

-While she was a graduate student at Harvard in 1969, Behrensmeyer was invited by paleoanthropologist Richard Leakey to be his team's geologist and map fossil deposits at Koobi Fora in Kenya.
+While she was a graduate student at Harvard in 1969, Behrensmeyer was invited by paleoanthropologist Richard Leakey to be his team geologist and to map fossil deposits at Koobi Fora in Kenya.
 She discovered a cluster of stone tools eroding out of a volcanic tuff, an ash layer from an ancient eruption that filled a small paleochannel.
 The site was named in her honor and the layer was named the Kay Behrensmeyer Site Tuff or KBS Tuff.
 The tools were similar to those discovered by Mary Leakey at Olduvai Gorge.
-The team's radiometric dating indicated that the fossils were 2.6 million years old.
+The radiometric dating used by the team indicated that the fossils were 2.6 million years old.
 The dating of the site was controversial, as it contradicted other paleobiological evidence.
 A later independent investigation revised the date to 1.9 mya.